paezha/University-AI-Panel/README.md

 </div>

-Indeed, the first neural network is “better” than the linear regression in that it reduces the typical error by -5.6%, whereas the deeper network reduces the typical error by -6.8%, also with respect to the linear regression[^22].
+Indeed, the first neural network is “better” than the linear regression in that it reduces the typical error by 5.6%, whereas the deeper network reduces the typical error by 6.8%, also with respect to the linear regression[^22].

 There is a limit as to how flexible a model can be, and this is true of linear regression and of neural networks.
 Each additional parameter makes the model more flexible, but as a rule we cannot use more parameters than the number of data points that exist in the dataset used to train the model.
-Roughly, every additional parameter needs a data input to train on, and when there are as many parameters as data inputs the model becomes overfit and will predict each value of the independent variable in the training dataset perfectly.
+Roughly, every additional parameter needs one additional datum to train on, and when there are as many parameters as data inputs the model becomes overfit and will predict each value of the independent variable in the training dataset perfectly.
 The model will fail to train if there are more parameters than data points.

 In a neural network trained to work with natural language, the “predictors” are the words that come before and after a certain word.